 The banana acts as both a binder and makes them light and fluffy.
 Use very ripe or even over-ripe bananas for best results.
 The quinoa gives them an infusion of protein to help power your morning.
 The recipe calls for stevia powder rather than sugar, along with the banana, making them even more healthy.

-12. Triple Berry Sheet Pan Pancakes by Rabbit and Wolves
+12. Triple Berry Sheet Pan Pancakes

 These pancakes were made with fruit lovers in mind.
 The recipe goes way beyond blueberries or using fruit as a topping and instead bakes strawberries, blueberries, and raspberries right into them.